Last Updated on June 3, 2023 by Teemu Suomala

 You can play this bad boy up and down just like you would a full-sized acoustic and still be comfortable.
 It does not feel like you have to cram your fingers behind the frets when strumming chords.
 Even playing scales is comfortable without feeling like you have to adjust to the guitar’s size.

-To make this guitar more versatile, PRS added Fishman Sonitone electronics to it so you can plug it in to your acoustic guitar amplifier of choice.
+To make this guitar more versatile, PRS added Fishman Sonitone electronics to it so you can plug it in to your amplifier of choice.
 This opens this small guitar up to being played on stage instead of boxing it in as a “travel guitar”.

 Plus, let’s not forget the looks.
 The bird inlays and abalone body binding only add to the gorgeous flamed pattern of the back and sides.
 PRS did more than just slap together a bunch of wood; they put together a masterpiece.
 Just look at it!

-How this acoustic guitar sounds:
+How this one sounds:

 Pros:

-- Incredibly comfortable neck for such a small guitar
+• Incredibly comfortable neck for such a small guitar

-- Bright sound & projection allows for surprising volume
+• Bright sound & projection allows for surprising volume

-- Fishman electronics allow it to be played on stage
+• Fishman electronics allow it to be played on stage

-- Bone nut and saddle allow you to “feel” the tone
+• Bone nut and saddle allow you to “feel” the tone

-- Works well as a travel guitar
+• Works well as a travel guitar

-- Works especially well with light fingerpicking
+• Works especially well with light fingerpicking

 Cons:

-- Can sound a bit harsh on the high end when played hard with a pick
+• Can sound a bit harsh on the high end when played hard with a pick

 Our Ratings: